gift-exe/gift-exe.github.io/_posts/2022-05-09-face_mask_detection.md

 [![Code Run!](/assets/images/blog/mask_pic.jpg)](/assets/images/blog/mask_video.mp4 "Model Video")

+If you have any issue feel free to contact me (use the contact me box below 👀).
+I'll definetly try to help you ✨✨

 Aiit...
 That's all for now.
 Lemme continue with school work (i literally have a project due tomorrow) 😪